Wooden Crosses

 To make the lap joint, mark the center of each of the two boards, defining a space exactly in the middle that is the width of the opposite board.
 Then cut halfway through the boards in the space so defined.
 Most people do this on a table saw, using a sled to hold the piece perpendicular to the blade.
 It’s up to the woodworker whether they just crosscut the edges of the lap joint or use the table saw blade to take out as much material as possible, making multiple overlapping cuts.
 Either way, care should be taken when setting the depth of cut, so that it is exactly half the board’s thickness or just a shade less.
 The remaining material can then be cut out with a bench chisel.

-Lap joints should be glued well, so that the entire joint is filled with glue and there is no crack for moist to seep into. painting or varnishing will finish sealing off the wood, protecting it from moisture.
+Lap joints should be glued well so that the entire joint is filled with glue and there is no crack for moisture to seep into. painting or varnishing will finish sealing off the wood, protecting it from moisture.

 Making a “Unity Cross” for a Wedding